pdjong/modbus-spy-esphome/more-info.md

 ### How to find the register addresses

 - Vendor documentation (if available)
-- Set log level to DEBUG
+- Set log level to INFO and add "log_not_configured_data: true" to the modbus_spy config
 The component will log all registers it detects and supports, e.g.:
 `Finding sensor for register address 42100, to publish value 5102`
 - Black magic